cortinico/kotlin-android-template/README.md

 - Kotlin Static Analysis via `detekt` and `ktlint`.
 - Issues Template (bug report + feature request).
 - Pull Request Template.

+## Troubleshooting

+For help with issues which you might encounter when using this template, please refer to [TROUBLESHOOTING.md](TROUBLESHOOTING.md)

 ## Gradle Setup 🐘